UBC-STAT/stat-406/schedule.md

 : \[ISLR\] 2.1, 2.2, and Chapter 3 (this material is review)

 Video lectures
-: Lecture 0 (in class on Thursday)
+: Lecture 0 (in class on Thursday), Video Lectures 1 and 2

 Optional reading
 : \[ESL\] 2.4 and 2.6